-The cook is the patron of the crew, and those who are in his favor can get their wet mittens and stockings dried, or light their pipes at the galley on the night watch.
-These two worthies, together with the carpenter and sailmaker, if there be one, stand no watch, but, being employed all day, are allowed to "sleep in" at night, unless all hands are called.
+The cook, whose title is "Doctor," is the patron of the crew, and those who are in his favor can get their wet mittens and stockings dried, or light their pipes at the galley in the night-watch.
+These two worthies, together with the carpenter (and sailmaker, if there be one), stand no watch, but, being employed all day, are allowed to "sleep in" at night, unless all hands are called.

 The crew are divided into two divisions, as equally as may be, called the watches.
-Of these the chief mate commands the larboard, and the second mate the starboard.
+Of these, the chief mate commands the larboard, and the second mate the starboard.
 They divide the time between them, being on and off duty, or, as it is called, on deck and below, every other four hours.
-If, for instance, the chief mate with the larboard watch have the first night-watch from eight to twelve; at the end of the four hours, the starboard watch is called, and the second mate takes the deck, while the larboard watch and the first mate go below until four in the morning, when they come on deck again and remain until eight; having what is called the morning watch.
-As they will have been on deck eight hours out of the twelve, while those who had the middle watch--from twelve to four, will only have been up four hours, they have what is called a "forenoon watch below," that is, from eight, A.M., till twelve, M. In a man-of-war, and in some merchantmen, this alteration of watches is kept up throughout the twenty-four hours; but our ship, like most merchantmen, had "all hands" from twelve o'clock till dark, except in bad weather, when we had "watch and watch."
+The three night-watches are called the first, the middle, and the morning watch.
+If, for instance, the chief mate with the larboard watch have the first night-watch from eight to twelve, at that hour the starboard watch and the second mate take the deck, while the larboard watch and the first mate go below until four in the morning, when they come on deck again and remain until eight.
+As the larboard watch will have been on deck eight hours out of the twelve, while the starboard watch will have been up only four hours, the former have what is called a "forenoon watch below," that is, from eight A.M. till twelve M. In a man-of-war, and in some merchantmen, this alternation of watches is kept up throughout the twenty-four hours, which is called having "watch and watch"; but our ship, like most merchantmen, had "all hands" from twelve o'clock till dark, except in very bad weather, when we were allowed "watch and watch."

-An explanation of the "dog watches" may, perhaps, be of use to one who has never been at sea.
-They are to shift the watches each night, so that the same watch need not be on deck at the same hours.
-In order to effect this, the watch from four to eight, P.M., is divided into two half, or dog watches, one from four to six, and the other from six to eight.
+An explanation of the "dog-watches" may, perhaps, be necessary to one who has never been at sea.
+Their purpose is to shift the watches each night, so that the same watch shall not be on deck at the same hours throughout a voyage.
+In order to effect this, the watch from four to eight P.M. is divided into two half-watches, one from four to six, and the other from six to eight.
 By this means they divide the twenty-four hours into seven watches instead of six, and thus shift the hours every night.
-As the dog watches come during twilight, after the day's work is done, and before the night watch is set, they are the watches in which everybody is on deck.
-The captain is up, walking on the weather side of the quarter-deck, the chief mate is on the lee side, and the second mate about the weather gangway.
+As the dog-watches come during twilight, after the day's work is done, and before the night-watch is set, they are the watches in which everybody is on deck.
+The captain is up, walking on the weather side of the quarter-deck, the chief mate on the lee side, and the second mate about the weather gangway.
 The steward has finished his work in the cabin, and has come up to smoke his pipe with the cook in the galley.
 The crew are sitting on the windlass or lying on the forecastle, smoking, singing, or telling long yarns.
-At eight o'clock, eight bells are struck, the log is hove, the watch set, the wheel relieved, the galley shut up, and the other watch goes below.
+At eight o'clock eight bells are struck, the log is hove, the watch set, the wheel relieved, the galley shut up, and the watch off duty goes below.

-The morning commences with the watch on deck's "turning-to" at day-break and washing down, scrubbing, and swabbing the decks.
-This, together with filling the "scuttled butt" with fresh water, and coiling up the rigging, usually occupies the time until seven bells, (half after seven,) when all hands get breakfast.
-At eight, the day's work begins, and lasts until sun-down, with the exception of an hour for dinner.
+The morning begins with the watch on deck's "turning to" at daybreak and washing down, scrubbing, and swabbing the decks.
+This, together with filling the "scuttled butt" with fresh water, and coiling up the rigging, usually occupies the time until seven bells (half after seven), when all hands get breakfast.
+At eight the day's work begins, and lasts until sundown, with the exception of an hour for dinner.